 Tsui Hark is one of the legendary names in Hong Kong cinema.
 Tsui made the original Wu Xia film Zu: Warriors from the Magic Mountain (1983) and maintained a strong directorial career throughout the 1980s and 90s with works like Green Snake (1993) and Once Upon a Time in China (1991) and sequels, even a couple of unsuccessful ventures to work in Hollywood, as well as acting as producer for some of the major fantasy series of the era, most notably the A Chinese Ghost Story and Swordsman films.
 Into the 00s and 10s, Tsui has become one of the Hong Kong directors who has readily joined the renaissance in lush, epical Wu Xia films produced with the backing of mainland China.

-Tsui Hark and Mark Chao are set to return with Detective Dee: The Four Heavenly Kings (2018).
+Tsui Hark and Mark Chao went on to make Detective Dee: The Four Heavenly Kings (2018).